NxPKG/khulnasoft-docs/content/fundamentals/account-and-billing/account-billing/understand-invoices.md

 ---
 pcx_content_type: how-to
-title: Understand Cloudflare invoices
+title: Understand Khulnasoft invoices
 weight: 3
 ---

-# Understand Cloudflare invoices
+# Understand Khulnasoft invoices

-You will receive an invoice in the **Billing** section of your Cloudflare account when you:
+You will receive an invoice in the **Billing** section of your Khulnasoft account when you:
-* Change your Cloudflare plan type
+* Change your Khulnasoft plan type
 * Upgrade or downgrade to or from a paid plan
-* Add a new domain to a Cloudflare account
+* Add a new domain to a Khulnasoft account
 * Enable or renew a subscription or add-on service

-For any historical invoices not included in the **Billing** section, [contact Cloudflare support](/support/troubleshooting/general-troubleshooting/contacting-cloudflare-support/).
+For any historical invoices not included in the **Billing** section, [contact Khulnasoft support](/support/troubleshooting/general-troubleshooting/contacting-cloudflare-support/).

 {{<Aside type="note">}}

-Enterprise customers receive invoices directly from the Cloudflare accounting team.
+Enterprise customers receive invoices directly from the Khulnasoft accounting team.

 {{</Aside>}}

 ---

-## Enable email invoices from Cloudflare
+## Enable email invoices from Khulnasoft

-To enable Cloudflare invoice emails, which are sent when you add or remove subscriptions from your account:
+To enable Khulnasoft invoice emails, which are sent when you add or remove subscriptions from your account:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com), and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com), and select your account.

 2. Select **Manage Account** > **Billing**.